 Default Startup State

-On power up or reset, the modules enter a default state.
-To make the module as easy to use as possible, the default state is a 'standard' hot-swap scenario with preset source and signal settings such that the "run:power up" command will immediately power up the drive without needing any initial setup.
+On power up or reset, the control modules enter a default state.
+On the cable break module all signals are connected at startup.
+The "run:power down" command will immediately disconnect the cable without needing any initial setup.